lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 On Windows, excluding your Lucee working directory from both `Windows Defender` and `Windows Search Indexer` will speed up the build process a bit.

+Lucee 6.0 adds some extra option to the build process

-Lucee 6.0 allows you to pass in a *test filter* (filters on path), so you don't have to run the full test suite whilst hacking.
+**testFilter** allows you to pass in a test filter (filters on path), so you don't have to run the full test suite whilst hacking.

     ant -DtestFilter="image"

+**deployLco** automates the deployment of a new `.lco` build to a local Lucee install's deploy directory

+	ant fast -DdeployLco="C:\lucee\tomcat\lucee-server\deploy"